 Who We Help

 The Maui Food Bank is Maui County’s primary safety net for hunger relief.
-The Food Bank serves 10,000 people a month who are food insecure.
-Of those served 40% are children and youth.
-Working with over 120 partner agencies, the Food Bank distributes safe and nutritious food to individuals, families, kids, the working poor, seniors on fixed incomes, the homeless and anyone who is at risk of going hungry.
+The Food Bank provides safe and nutritious food to anyone in Maui County who is at risk of going hungry.
+Of those served, 40% are children and youth.
+Working with more than 100 distribution partners and programs, the Food Bank distributes safe and nutritious food to individuals, families, kids, the working poor, seniors on fixed incomes, the homeless and anyone who is at risk of going hungry.
 This includes people in need living in the rural communities of Hana, Molokai and Lanai.

-To make the best possible use of resources, the Maui Food Bank has developed a unique system of partnerships with over 120 agencies and programs.
+To make the best possible use of resources, the Maui Food Bank has developed a unique system of over 100 partnering agencies.
 This collaborative network approach makes it possible for the food bank to operate a comprehensive and efficient, community-wide food distribution program on a surprisingly cost-effective basis.

 The Maui Food Bank (MFB) was incorporated as a non-profit in 1994.
-MFB has continuously and consistently expanded food banking services for the residences of Maui County for 23 years.
-The MFB is the only nonprofit in Maui County that collects, warehouses and distributes mass quantities of perishable and nonperishable food items to those in need.
+MFB has continuously and consistently expanded food banking services for the residences of Maui County.
+The Maui Food Bank is the only nonprofit in Maui County that collects, warehouses and distributes mass quantities of perishable and nonperishable food items to those in need.